kylejones200/psis_4700_applied_ai/webslides/weekdetail_Evaluation-and-Metrics.md

 ## Summary

-Metrics make models accountable.
+Metrics make models accountable
-Accuracy measures correctness.
+Accuracy measures correctness
-Precision and recall measure completeness.
+Precision and recall measure completeness
-Business metrics measure value.
+Business metrics measure value
 Good AI is measurable AI

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.